Bhrighu12/SocialMediaAnalysisTool/README.md

 ## How to Use
 (1) Select a Post Type to get insights about it.

-(2) Click on the "Generate Insights" button to analyze the query.
+(2) Click on the "Generate AI Insights" button to analyze the query.

 View the analysis result along with pictorial representation.